petercrippsIBM/art-ledger/docs/02 Cloud Services.md

 ![cloudant02](../images/Cloudant02.png "cloudant02")

 This will generate a new credential.
 Finally copy this to the JSON in the file created previously *immediately after the `"database": "composer-wallets" line`*.
-The file should now look like this (note these are not the real keys).
+The file should now look like this:
 ```
 {
   "composer": {